sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 ## Sensu agent TLS authentication

-By default, Sensu Agents require username and password authentication to communicate with Sensu Backends.
+By default, Sensu agents require username and password authentication to communicate with Sensu backends.
-(For Sensu's [default user credentials][3] and more information about configuring Sensu role based access control, see the [RBAC reference][4] and [guide to creating users][5].)
+For Sensu's [default user credentials][3] and details about configuring Sensu role-based access control, see the [RBAC reference][4] and [guide to creating users][5].

 Sensu can also use TLS authentication for connecting agents to backends.
 When agent TLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
-Additionally, when using TLS authentication, agents do not require an explicit user in Sensu - they will simply default to using the 'system:agents' group.
+Additionally, when using TLS authentication, agents do not require an explicit user in Sensu--they will default to using the 'system:agents' group.

-Agents can still be bound to a specific user, for situations where the system:agents group is problematic.
-For this use case, simply create a user that matches the Common Name (CN) of the agent's certificate.
-(Note: the user will need the ability to create events in the agent's namespace.
-If users want to ensure that agents with incorrect CN fields can't access the backend, they can remove the default 'system:agents' group.)
+Agents can still be bound to a specific user when the `system:agents` group is problematic.
+For this use case, create a user that matches the Common Name (CN) of the agent's certificate.

+_NOTE: Users will need the ability to create events in the agent's namespace.
+Users who want to ensure that agents with incorrect CN fields can't access the backend can remove the default 'system:agents' group._

-It's easy to view what a certificate's CN is, with openssl:
+To view a certificate's CN with openssl:

 {{< highlight bash >}}
 $ openssl x509 -in client.pem -text -noout